Wantable Style Edit Review

 All told the seven items came to $461.
 If you keep at least 5 items, then get a 20 percent discount.
 For me that would have been $92.20.
 That would have brought the total down to $368.80.

 I prepaid the $20 styling fee (like other styling companies charge), so my total-total if keeping all seven pieces would have been $348.80.
-That’s a really good price for seven pieces.
-In the end I’m paying $48–$20 for the style edit applied to the $68 for the plaid shirt.
+Thatโs a really good price for seven pieces.
+In the end Iโm paying $48โ$20 for the style edit applied to the $68 for the plaid shirt.

 Checking out and reviewing your clothes

 Checking out on the Wantable site is intuitive, user friendly and easy.
 The site brings you through each of the items and gives you the option to keep, exchange or return.
-When you click on return, a list of hashtagged reasons pop up for you to click on to give your stylist feedback.
-Some options I saw included

 After clicking on something I was returning, Wantable asked an additional question: Was there anything you liked about this item?
-My options included

 More about Wantable style edit

-As far as Wantable for men, the only option is a fitness edit.
-If they have sizes for big and tall men, I’m definitely going to sign up my husband so he check out a Wantable men’s fitness edit.
-Wantable for men says it offers performance clothing and loungewear for working out or hanging out.
+As far as Wantable for men, the only option is an active edit.
+If they have sizes for big and tall men, Iโm definitely going to sign up my husband so he check out a Wantable menโs active edit.

 Wantable plus size

-I’m guessing that you could call the clothing from Wantable plus size.
+Iโm guessing that you could call the clothing from Wantable plus size.
 How?
-When you do the style edit quiz or the fitness edit quiz, Wantable asks you for your sizes.
+When you do the style edit quiz or the active edit quiz, Wantable asks you for your sizes.
 There are definitely Wantable plus size options.
 With tops and bottoms, you can choose up to size 3X.
 With bras you can go up as high as 46E+.

 And since Wantable asks you how tall you are and what you weigh, in the weight category you can go as high as 350 pounds.

-What are some Wantable brands
+Wantable clothing brands

 There does seem to be an exclusive Wantable brand called W. by Wantable.